 - Carrots are rarely more expensive to buy organic, so I always do.
 Another way to save $ on carrots is to go old-fashioned and cut your own carrot sticks from organic carrots — this ends up being cheaper than conventionally grown “baby” carrots in a 1 lb. package.

 - Celery has a negligible price difference when comparing organic to conventional, and we don’t use much celery.
-Sometimes I buy the organic hearts to include in recipes and the regular stuff for my stocks.
+Sometimes I buy the organic hearts to include in recipes and the regular stuff for my when I make and drink chicken stocks.

 - Bananas and Mushrooms – I know, these aren’t on the list.
 They did make it onto Greg Horn‘s list of most important organic choices in the book Living Green, however.
 I believe because of the impact on the environment and because of the impact on our fellow humans, I buy bananas organic and Fair Trade Certified when I can.
 Because bananas are usually only 10 cents more per pound for organic and mushrooms are generally the same price when organic goes on sale, I do my best to stay away from the pesticide-laden varieties.

 Some choices are harder to swallow, even though the choice is clear: